Home » Photography Fundamentals » When You Know Enough About the Rules to Break Them

 Other Rules to Break

 Of course, there are all kinds of rules that we can break if it suits our photographs to do so.
 Lighting rules, for instance.
 Sometimes, it may benefit you to deliberately overexpose or underexpose an image.
 And other times, you may have over or underexposed images on accident.
 Don’t discard these images out of hand.
 As the painter Bob Ross might have said, these photographs could very well be considered “happy accidents.”
-While proper exposure is generally more pleasing to look at, there are times when an underexposed image has just the right moody look, or an overexposed image has an ethereal quality that can’t be matched.
+While proper exposure is generally more pleasing to look at, there are times when an underexposed image has just the right moody look or an overexposed image has an ethereal quality that can’t be matched.

 The same goes for things like grain in our images.
-Most of us shudder at the mere thought of a grainy image, and we go through great lengths to avoid them.
+Most of us shudder at the mere thought of a grainy image, and we go to great lengths to avoid them.
 Low ISOs are just the start.
-If there still isn’t enough light, despite wide apertures, slow shutter speeds and so on, then we drag out off-camera lighting to add more light to the scene.
+If there still isn’t enough light, despite wide apertures, slow shutter speeds, and so on, then we drag out off-camera lighting to add more light to the scene.
 And if that isn’t enough, then we start using Photoshop and noise removal programs to get rid of that pesky noise because, in most images, it’s simply unpleasant to look at.
-But, on rare occasion, a noisy image might just be the way to go.
+But, on rare occasions, a noisy image might just be the way to go.
 You may find that it gives the image an old-fashioned, dated look, not dissimilar to the look of film grain.

 And that’s what experienced photographers have learned: The rules are best followed a majority of the time.
 But once in a great while, breaking those rules serves the photograph better than following them.
 So, feel free to go against the rules on occasion — but before you do, get to know them well enough to know when breaking them is the right way to go.